pyrosm/pyrosm/README.md

 [![build status](https://api.travis-ci.com/HTenkanen/pyrosm.svg?branch=master)](https://travis-ci.com/HTenkanen/pyrosm)

 **Pyrosm** is a Python library for reading OpenStreetMap from `protobuf` files (`*.osm.pbf`) into Geopandas GeoDataFrames.
-Pyrosm makes it easy to extract various datasets from OpenStreetMap pbf-dumps including road networks, buildings and points of interest.
+Pyrosm makes it easy to extract various datasets from OpenStreetMap pbf-dumps including e.g. road networks, buildings and points of interest.

 The library has been developed by keeping performance in mind, hence, it is mainly written in Cython (*Python with C-like performance*) which makes it much faster than any Python alternatives for parsing OpenStreetMap data.
 Pyrosm is built on top of another Cython library called [Pyrobuf](https://github.com/appnexus/pyrobuf) which is a faster Cython alternative to Google's Protobuf library: It provides 2-4x boost in performance for deserializing the protocol buffer messages compared to
-Google's own Protobuf library with C++ backend.
+Google's version with C++ backend.
+Google's Protocol Buffers is a commonly used and efficient method to serialize and compress structured data which is also used by OpenStreetMap contributors do distribute the OSM data in PBF format (Protocolbuffer Binary Format).

 **Pyrosm** is easy to use and it provides a somewhat similar user interface as another popular Python library [OSMnx](https://github.com/gboeing/osmnx) for parsing different datasets from the OpenStreetMap pbf-dump including road networks, buildings and points of interest.
 The main difference between